Ultra-Techies/backend/README.md

 # API reference

-Easy access to mock responses at the [wiki's](https://github.com/Ultra-Techies/backend/wiki) API page

-API reference at `'/endpoints/endpoints.md'`
+API reference at http://localhost:8080/swagger-ui.html#/ when the server is running on port 8080

 # Deployment